 The foreground image for the bluescreen must be one that you yourself take; not something you grabbed off the internet.
 Often you yourself will appear in your foreground image.
-The Background image can be from anywhere, and please keep in mind that a selection of the entries will be shown to the whole class.
+The Background image can be from anywhere, and please keep in mind that a selection of the entries will be projected in front of the whole class.

 See file bluescreen.py (in the image-grid folder) which has code set up like the lecture monkey example.
 The crucial if-test is missing, replaced by a

 False, so you need to put that line in and adjust it for your data.
 You can adjust this code in any way to get the effect you want.
 Run the front strategy with this command line with the front and back images:

 $ python3 bluescreen.py monkey-500.jpg moon-600.jpg

 The code also includes a function for the "back" strategy with with the following command line which you can try if you like.
-In the command line below, the "200" is a shift_x and "50" is a shift_y - these move the monkey over 200 and down 50 on the back image, so this is handy to position things on the background image.
+In the command line below, the "200" is a shift_x and "50" is a shift_y - these move the monkey over 200 and down 50 on the back image, so this is handy to position things on the background carefully.

 For the grading of this project, you can get full marks from an image that demonstrates creating a real image and processing it with the bluescreen algorithm, and we will not be picky about the level of artistry or creativity.
 However, if you want to go for the gold on the art show, let your creativity fly!